 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/

-Since its creation, and in addition to the bills that it has studied, the Standing Committee on International Trade has produced a number of reports on various aspects of Canada’s international trade policy.
-These reports have addressed such subjects as the following:
+Following its creation, and in addition to the bills that it has studied, the committee has produced a number of reports on various aspects of Canada’s international trade policy.
+Since 2010, these reports have addressed the following subjects: